jdx/mise/docs/tasks/script-tasks.md

 # Script Tasks

-In addition to defining tasks through the configuration, they can also be defined as standalone script files in `.mise/tasks/:task_name` such as the following build script for cargo:
+In addition to defining tasks through the configuration, they can also be defined as standalone script files in one of the following directories:

+* `mise-tasks/:task_name`
+* `.mise-tasks/:task_name`
+* `mise/tasks/:task_name`
+* `.mise/tasks/:task_name`
+* `.config/mise/tasks/:task_name`

+Here is an example of a script task that builds a Rust CLI:

 ```bash
 #!/usr/bin/env bash